 LomI never imagined the fairy-tale landscape I saw in Lom.
 We had the view of the mountains towering over a village of brown-painted houses.
 Then in the town center, the beautiful natural landscape was accented by a medieval-looking church overlooking the turquoise river.
 We had a formal visit to the famous stave church and listened to the local guide talked about its history.
 It was built in 1158 and was extended in1600s.
 There were paintings from the 17th and 18th centuries with religious motifs, a few Runic inscriptions, and woodcarvings like the acanthus scrolls adorning the pulpit.

 SogndalNext, we traveled to Sogndal via Sognefjellet, the highest mountain pass in Northern Europe through the dramatic Norwegian countryside.
-The scenery was spectacular that I nearly died (an exaggeration) from taking too many pictures inside a moving bus.
+The scenery was spectacular that I nearly died (an exaggeration) from taking too many pictures inside a moving vehicle.
 Thank God my camera lens hit the window and not my forehead.
 We stopped at Boverdalen to drink to the glacier.
 Well, our guide kept offering us ‘aquavit’, the famous Norwegian drink as we enjoyed looking at or taking photos of the glacier.
 The spectacular drive continued, stopping at a lookout for another photo op of the Jostedalsbreen Glacier in the Jostedalsbreen National park, the largest glacier and national park in Europe.
-I got drunk not from the ‘aquavit’ but from the spectacular scenery of Norway's highest mountain in the Jotunheimen National Park, passing glacier and forest.
+I got drunk not from the ‘aquavit’ but from the spectacular scenery of Norway's highest mountain in the Jotunheimen National Park.

 Press play and enjoy the journey